THE PROJECT

 The waters of the Great Lakes are under threat – a resurgence of industrial mining has resulted in an expansion of both exploration and permitting of hard rock mining.
 Trust examines the effect of mining on Great Lakes ecosystems and lifestyles, questions the support of mining by regional politicians who work with mineral companies to rewrite environmental legislation, and explores how treaty rights can serve to strengthen environmental protections.

-While other films have explored the problems associated with mineral exploration in individual communities, Trust will examine the issue with a regional perspective focused on the Great Lakes and will also explore treaty rights as a potential method of environmental protection.
+Many films have explored the problems associated with mineral exploration in individual communities, This project began as an examination of the issue with a regional perspective focused on the Great Lakes and as an exploration of indigenous treaty rights as a potential method of environmental protection.
 As environmental attorney Dean B. Suagee asks and answers, “Where do American Indian and Alaska Native cultures fit into the landscape of environmental protection and natural resource management?…a lot of places.”
 He continues, “…the larger American society could benefit from enhanced appreciation of and respect for tribal cultural values concerning the web of life and from greater attention to incorporating some of these values into the framework of environmental law.”

 THE TITLE

-The title, Trust, refers to two concepts.
-The first is the Trust Responsibility that is inherent in the nearly 400 treaties signed between indigenous nations and the United States government.
+The original title, Trust, refers to two concepts.
+The first is the Trust Responsibility that is inherent in the 600+ treaties signed between indigenous nations and the United States government.
 It includes a federal obligation to protect and enhance tribal lands and resources.
 The second is the Public Trust Doctrine as it applies to the environment and our natural resources.

 OUR PROGRESS